-After being stuck at home the past two years, we’re ready to travel again, especially now that the weather is turning warmer.
+After being stuck inside to avoid the cold, we’re ready to travel now that the weather is turning warmer.

 Americans work 8 to 12 hour days; we rush to work, rush home, rush to cook dinner, and then repeat the entire process all over again the next day.